-Adapt the portlet to Liferay DXP 7.2’s API using the Liferay Upgrade Planner.
-When running the planner’s Fix Upgrade Problems step, many of the existing issues are autocorrected.
-For remaining issues, the planner identifies code affected by the new API and ways to adapt it.
+To upgrade a servlet-base Portlet, adapt your code to Liferay DXP 7.1’s API using the Liferay Upgrade Planner.
+When you ran the planner’s Fix Upgrade Problems step, many of the existing issues were autocorrected or flagged.
+For any remaining errors, consult the Resolving a Plugin’s Dependencies article.

-Some servlet-based portlets relied on Liferay Portal to provide several
+The sample portlet relied on Liferay Portal to provide several dependency JAR

 portal-dependency-jars=\ dom4j.jar,\ jabsorb.jar,\ json-java.jar